 Do you have a classic guitar or amplifier you would like to sell?
-I am always a buyer for quality vintage guitars, amplifiers, effects, etc. Please contact me to sell a vintage guitar.
-Click here to sell a vintage Fender guitar: Sell Fender Guitar or here to sell a vintage Gibson guitar: Sell Gibson guitar.
+I am always a buyer for quality vintage guitars, amplifiers, effects, etc. You can contact me to sell a vintage guitar.
+Click here to Sell a Fender Guitar or here to Sell a Gibson guitar.
 True Vintage Guitar is a vintage guitar shop, online music store, and professional guitar dealer.

 Take some basic photos and click the "Contact Me" button in the lower right of your screen.
 Let me know what kind of guitar you have and send me your pictures.
 I buy vintage guitars from all over the United States.
 I can help by either coming to you or arranging for professional packing, shipping, and insurance.
 I’m happy to help you with questions like “what is my vintage Gibson guitar worth?” or “how much is my vintage Fender guitar worth?”

 Click the red "Contact Me" button in the lower right hand part of your screen to send information about your guitar.
 I can't wait to check it out!

 Where to sell vintage guitars?
 Find a passionate buyer.

 A good friend once said of vintage guitars, “Always buy what you love.”
 I love classic, American made guitars and amplifiers made up until 1978.
 I’m looking to buy guitars made by Fender Electric Instrument Company, Gibson, C. F. Martin and Co., and all other American made guitars.